tfpf/graph-plot/README.md

 ...
 ```

 After this, any text in any new graph you plot will use Libre Baskerville.
+If
+you feel confident, you can experiment with different fonts (i.e. a monospace
+font for the `mathtext.tt`, a calligraphy font for `mathtext.cal` and a
+sans-serif for `mathtext.sf`).

 Alternatively, if you don't want to use a custom font and are okay with the
 defaults, but also want to remove the warnings issued because of missing fonts,